-As it relates to the University's MSN programs, students currently enrolled in the BSN or RN-to-BSN program with "senior" standing may be admitted to "non-degree" status in the Graduate School and register for graduate courses if each of the following conditions is met:
+As it relates to the University's MSN programs, students currently enrolled in the BSN or RN-to-BSN program with senior standing may seek non-degree admission into the Graduate School and register for graduate courses if ALL of the following conditions is met:

-- The student has an overall 3.0 or better grade-point average. - The Vice President for Academic Affairs approves the academic department's recommendation for the student to apply to the Graduate School. - The student applies and is accepted as a non-degree student in the Graduate School. - The student follows the same regulations for all non-degree students in the Graduate School.
+- 1. An undergraduate grade point average of at least 3.0 - 2.
+The Vice President for Academic Affairs approves the academic department's recommendation for the student to apply to the Graduate School. - 3.
+The student applies and is accepted as a non-degree student in the Graduate School. - 4.
+The student follows the same regulations for all non-degree students in the Graduate School.